lucas-munoz1/lucas-munoz1.github.io/README.md

 The second model I developed was a sentiment analysis model using SpaCy's textcat component to classify customer review subtitles as positive, neutral, or negative.
 I opted to use review subtitles instead of full reviews because the subtitles more directly conveyed customers' emotions, whereas the full reviews often contained more detailed content.
 This model served two primary purposes:

-1. Comparing Sentiment Distributions: To compare sentiment distributions between different products.
+1. To compare sentiment distributions between different products.
-2. Analyzing Customer Reactions: To isolate and analyze customer reviews based on their sentiment, facilitating targeted analysis of product attributes that elicit negative reactions.
+2. To isolate and analyze customer reviews based on their sentiment, facilitating targeted analysis of product attributes that elicit negative reactions.

 #### Data Collection and Preprocessing
 I began by extracting a dataset of 600 review subtitles from Amazon.
 Learning from previous experience, I ensured to preprocess the data before annotation to avoid issues such as handling emojis, blank